Naive Few-Shot Learning: Uncovering the fluid intelligence of machines: Results

-We applied the RN and Markov-CPC models to an SCE test in the following way: First, we randomly initialized the models' networks.
-We then updated these networks' weights with a \textit{single} optimization step in the direction that minimizes the RN or Markov-CPC loss functions, given the five sequence images.
-After the single optimization step, we evaluated the consistency of each of the choice images with the sequence based on the resulting RN or Markov-CPC loss function when these choices were applied as the sixth image.
+We applied the Markov-CPC and RN models to an SCE test in the following way: First, we randomly initialized the models' networks (see architectures in Appendix \ref{sec:model}).
+We then updated these networks' weights with a \textit{single} optimization step in the direction that minimizes the RN or Markov-CPC loss functions, given the $K=5$ sequence images (optimizer details are also in Appendix \ref{sec:model}).
+After the single optimization step, we evaluated the consistency of each choice image with the sequence based on the resulting Markov-CPC or RN loss function, when these choices were applied as the sixth image.
 We selected the most consistent choice image, out of the $n=4$ choices, as the answer.

-We found that the performance of the models reflects the difficulty of the tests, as defined by the number of distractors.
-(Fig. \ref{fig:RN_vs_MCPC1D}).
-While both RN and Markov-CPC models exhibited better-than-chance performance in the easy tests and most of the difficult tests, Markov-CPC is superior to RN.

-When comparing the RN and Markov-CPC models in Fig. \ref{fig:RN_vs_MCPC1D} we used the same encoder network $Z$ for both models.
-We also tested RN with a different encoder which has been proven useful in different few-shot image classification tasks \cite{sung_learning_2018}.
-The RN model with this more complex encoder performed worse than the simpler encoder (Table \ref{table:RN_vs_MCPC1D}), indicating that simpler networks may be better for this task.